 Active travel faces many barriers.
 One is our perceptions of a safety, or fear.
 As a society, we seem to be getting more fearful.
 Our perceptions of safety are important.
 Psychology and neuroscience has come a long way to explaining our nature.
 The availability cascade is a contributing factor in our perception of risk.

 So much money is spent on roads.
 Here is a comparison of the investment in road improvement (duplications and widening) with other forms of transport.
-As cyclists, we are interested in bike paths but the light rail is included, too.
+As cyclists, we are interested in bike paths, but the light rail is included, too.

 A blunder of urban planning resulted in a bike path disappearing from the map without the ACT Government noticing.
 The off-road bike path bypassing Mitchell on the Flemington Road was bulldozed to widen Flemington Road for the light rail.
 The ACT Government forgot to replace it and, after complaints, pledged to rebuild it.
 By July 2020 it was done.